TatsunoriMarumo/myBCIT-Guide/docs/index.md

-# Introduction
+# **Introduction**

 Congratulations!
-You got accepted to become a member of a top collage in Canada🤞 This documentation would guide you what you need to do before the first day at BCIT and navigate how to use <span class="tag">[**myBCIT**](https://my.bcit.ca/)</span>, which is the website needed for
+You got accepted to become a member of a top collage in Canada🤞 This documentation would guide you what you need to do before the first day at BCIT and navigate how to use **<u>[myBCIT](https://my.bcit.ca/)</u>**, which you should be familiar with to achieve your successful student life.

-1. Paying tuition
-2. Setting up BCIT email
-3. Applying for U-Pass